Clutch (web series)

 Clutch is a Canadian crime/thriller web series created by Jonathan Robbins.
 It premiered on Vimeo in May 2011, but has since found a home on other broadcast sites such as Koldcast TV, Blip and JTS.TV.
 The webisodes are also available via DVD and special, purchasable USB keys.

 The show follows the exploits of Kylie (Elitsa Bako), a pickpocket, forced to go on the run from a crime syndicate run by Marcel Obertovitch (Peter Hodgins), after her boyfriend, Matt (Matthew Carvery), betrays him.
 She teams up with a prostitute named Bridget (Lea Lawrynowicz) and fellow pickpocket Mike (Jeff Sinasac) to go on the offensive and rob Marcel.

-As of the summer of 2013, two seasons have been released.

 History

 Clutch was inspired by the short film Your Ex-Lover Is Dead, previously written and produced by Jonathan Robbins.
 Shooting began in November 2010.

 Format

 Those episodes which require it begin with a warning that "This Episode of Clutch contains scenes with Violence, Nudity and Coarse Language.
 Viewer Discretion is advised."

 In Season One, each episode concludes with the voice-over, "Next time on Clutch," followed by a brief teaser of upcoming events and closes with the song "Seven Day Mile" sung by Glen Hansard.

 Season Two dispenses with the teaser for the upcoming episode and closes with the song "Down" by Esza Kaye.